 The second was a lock-up named “Naley”.
 It was named after the first prisoner to be held there, Charles Naley, and it contained two cells.
-The third is the present cell block which is currently located in police headquarters that has 10 male holding cells, 2 female holding cells, and 2 juvenile holding cells.
-The current facility houses approximately 512 prisoners per year.
+The third is the present cell block which is currently located in police headquarters and has 10 male holding cells, 2 female holding cells, and 2 juvenile holding cells.
+The current facility houses over 500 prisoners per year.

 Due to Ocean City’s unique demographic make-up, the Department maintains two distinctly different organizational charts.
-One for the off-season and one for the summer season, which is commonly known as May, June, July, and August.
+One for the off-season, and one for the busy summer season, which is commonly known as May, June, July, and August.
 Over the years, the City’s busy season has grown to include April in the Spring and September and October in the Fall.

 Due to this fluctuation in the population and calls for service, the Department employs approximately 45 Special Law Enforcement Officers to assist the full-time personnel during the summer season.

-Through a highly successful marketing campaign, Ocean City has extended its “Season” well into fall, and hundreds of thousands of visitors experience year-round shopping, a variety of restaurants, and family-friendly special events all the way until the annual First Night and First Day Celebrations on December 31st and January 1st.
+Through a highly successful marketing campaign, Ocean City has extended its “Season” well into fall, and hundreds of thousands of visitors experience year-round shopping, a variety of restaurants, and family-friendly special events all the way until the annual First Night and First Day Celebrations on December 31st and January 1st of each year.

-Today, the Ocean City Police Department consists of 59 full-time officers led by Chief Chad C. Callahan.
-Within the ranks there is 1 Captain, 5 Lieutenants, 12 Sergeants, and 40 Patrolmen.
+Today, the Ocean City Police Department consists of 57 full-time officers led by Chief Chad C. Callahan.
+Within the ranks there is 2 Captains, 5 Lieutenants, 13 Sergeants, and 37 Patrolmen.

 The Department is currently organized into three Divisions: the Patrol Operations Division, the Special Services Division, and the Professional Standards Division.